Identification of hadronic tau lepton decays using a deep neural network: The hadronic tau decay identification with a deep neural network

 After each of the fully connected and convolutional layers, batch normalization~\cite{ioffe2015batch} and dropout regularization~\cite{DBLP:journals/corr/abs-1207-0580,JMLR:v15:srivastava14a} with a dropout rate of 0.2 are applied.
 Furthermore, nonlinearity is introduced by applying the parametric rectified linear unit activation function, which is given by $\alpha x$ for $x < 0$ and by $x$ for $x \geq 0$, with $\alpha$ being a trainable parameter~\cite{DBLP:journals/corr/HeZR015}.

 A few alternative approaches were tried.
 First, networks using only high-level inputs and an overall lower number of trainable parameters were tested.
-These showed significantly inferior performance.
+These showed significantly inferior performance in terms of \tauh identification efficiency versus the misidentification probabilities for jets, electrons, and muons, as clarified in Figs.~\ref{fig:rocs_jets}, \ref{fig:rocs_electrons}, and~\ref{fig:rocs_muons}.
 Second, alternative approaches were tried that were based on the idea of having two-dimensional grids for the particle-level inputs, but with different input cell sizes and with differently organized convolutional layers, \eg convolutional layers with padding and pooling (combining the information from a number of nearby cells).
 The chosen architecture yielded the best performance among the ones tested within the predefined computing constraints.